NishanthJKumar/NishanthJKumar.github.io/_pages/research.md

 ### Mentees
 *Current*
-- [Annie Feng](https://www.linkedin.com/in/annie-feng-a21bb516b/https://www.linkedin.com/in/annie-feng-a21bb516b/) (Fall 2023 - Present): working on using Large Language Models (LLM's) for model-based learning and exploration.
+- [Annie Feng](https://www.linkedin.com/in/annie-feng-a21bb516b/https://www.linkedin.com/in/annie-feng-a21bb516b/)(Fall 2023 - Present): working on using Large Language Models (LLM's) for model-based learning and exploration.

 *Past*
-- [Kathryn Le](https://www.linkedin.com/in/kathrynle/) (mentoring jointly with [Willie McClinton](https://wmcclinton.github.io/))(IAP 2023 and Spring 2023): worked on using Task and Motion Planning to solve tasks from the BEHAVIOR benchmark; currently continuing undergrad at MIT.
+- [Kathryn Le](https://www.linkedin.com/in/kathrynle/)(mentored jointly with [Willie McClinton](https://wmcclinton.github.io/))(IAP 2023 and Spring 2023): worked on using Task and Motion Planning to solve tasks from the BEHAVIOR benchmark; currently continuing undergrad at MIT.
 - [Anirudh Valiveru](https://www.linkedin.com/in/avaliveru/)(IAP 2023): worked on leveraging Large Language Models (LLM's) for efficient exploration in relational environments; currently continuing undergrad at MIT and pursuing research with a different group.
 - Varun Hariprasad (mentored jointly with [Tom Silver](https://web.mit.edu/tslvr/www/))(Summer 2022): high-school student at MIT via the [RSI program](https://www.cee.org/programs/research-science-institute); currently an undergrad at MIT.